Egypt-Metro/backend/README.md

 ## Overview

-The **Egypt Metro Backend API** provides a robust infrastructure for managing and operating the Egypt Metro platform.
+The **Egypt Metro Backend Django** provides a robust infrastructure and backbone for managing and operating the Egypt Metro platform to enhance commuters, passengers, and administrators experiences, and digitalize the metro transportation in Egypt.
 It serves as the central system for user authentication, station management, trip details, ticketing, subscriptions, payments, and real-time train information.
 The API is designed to support millions of daily passengers with high reliability and scalability.

 ## Related Projects